-'''

--lexplorer_pointing -lexplorer_orbit -lexplorer_lib

-'''

-'''

--lexplorer_data_handling -lexplorer_file_handling

-'''

-'''

--framework libxml -framework libiconv
+''' -Icfi_include_dir -Lcfi_lib_dir -lexplorer_visibility -lexplorer_pointing -lexplorer_orbit -lexplorer_lib -lexplorer_data_handling -lexplorer_file_handling -framework libxml -framework libiconv '''

-'''

-All functions described in this document have a name starting with the prefix xy{-} .
+All functions described in this document have a name starting with the prefix xv.

-To avoid problems in linking a user application with the EXPLORER_VISIBIBLITY software library due to the existence of names multiple defined, the user application should avoid naming any global software item beginning with either the prefix XV or $xv$.
+To avoid problems in linking a user application with the EXPLORER_VISIBIBLITY software library due to the existence of names multiple defined, the user application should avoid naming any global software item beginning with either the prefix XV or xv.